Expert Parallelism#

 Elastic EP serving.

 DeepEP and Mooncake backends support two modes for token dispatch: normal mode (optimized for prefill workloads with high throughput) and low_latency mode (optimized for decode workloads with low latency and CUDA Graph compatibility).
+MORI backend only supports normal mode now.
 Users are recommended to set --deepep-mode auto to enable automatic dispatch mode switching during runtime.
 Setting --deepep-mode normal or --deepep-mode low_latency is useful for debugging or development purposes.

 Backends for MoE Computation#